ByteWelder/TactilityDocs/docs/versions/main/device-development/device-properties.md

 ## [general]

-- `vendor`: required text value representing the vendor of the board.
-If there is no company name, then it can be left empty or set to the same name as the board name (e.g. "LilyGO", "", "unPhone")
+- `vendor`: required text value representing the vendor of the device.
+If there is no company name, then it can be left empty or set to the same name as the device name (e.g. "LilyGO", "", "unPhone")
-- `name`: required text value representing the board name (e.g. "T-Deck")
+- `name`: required text value representing the device name (e.g. "T-Deck")
-- `incubating`: optional boolean used for marking boards as in-development and/or having issues in their implementation (defaults to `false`)
+- `incubating`: optional boolean used for marking devices as in-development and/or having issues in their implementation (defaults to `false`)

 ## [hardware]